BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 30/08/2020
 ---
 Yesterday, despite the rainy weather, I had a good day 🙂.
 In the evening we had a youth meeting where I could share my testimony about how God saved my life and freed me from the sin of pornography.
 And thank God for giving me the courage to do so!
 Besides, I planned my budget for September and finished the article on the blog 👍.
 Today is Sunday as a standard day of rest, I hope that something will happen and I will be able to meet with my friends.

+31/08/2020
+---
+WoW, this is the last day of August 😦!
+The holiday period passed very quickly...
+If you don't look at it, a lot has happened during this time in my life - we'll see how I'll remember it at the end of the year with the annual summary 😛.
+As for yesterday, I could be at a friend's place for dinner - we celebrated their mom's birthday.
+It was a nice time.
+The plan for today is to finish reading the Springs documentation and go out on a bike with my childhood friend and tell him about God 🙂.

+01/09/2020
+---
+Yesterday I went out on a bike with my childhood friend.
+We had a few adventures e.g. rain or a tube that came out of my tire so I had to come back for a second bike 😅.
+But while riding I could also tell him a little bit about God and it was cool because he listened to 🙂.
+I also managed to make the plan I had set myself for yesterday and even more 😛.
+Today I would like to write a part of the article on my blog.

+02/09/2020
+---
+Yesterday I didn't manage to carry out the plan I had planned - i.e. to write parts of the article on the blog 🤔.
+Although I can say that I had a reason for that - a roommate moved in with me, the same one who lived here a year ago and we talked a lot.
+I am moving yesterday's plans for today 😅.

+03/09/2020
+---
+Yesterday I managed to write most of the article on my blog.
+Additionally, yesterday my promoter sent comments to my thesis and I have already corrected most of those comments - there are still a few left.
+During the day, nothing interesting happened yesterday, I did not have any physical activity or anything 😒.
+Today I want to go out on a bike + finish the article on the blog.

+04/09/2020
+---
+Ekhmm... yesterday outside of work I only managed to ride a bike.
+I didn't finish writing an article on my blog and correcting my thesis.
+Reason?
+I was at the evening service in the church 😏.
+So once again I am postponing yesterday's plans for today 😅.

+05/09/2020
+---
+A nice day yesterday was 🙃.
+I managed to finish the article on my blog + I drove over 40 km by bike 🚴 and by the way I visited my grandparents in the village 🙂.
+Everything is calm at work, too - lately, thank God, work has fallen to a further priority in my life.
+The plan for today is to make all the improvements in my thesis and enjoy the day - especially since my cousin from Germany came today.

+06/09/2020
+---
+It was good Saturday 👍!
+I corrected most of my thesis (I only have minor remarks left from the promoter), met with my cousin and we went together to the pool 🙂.
+In the evening my cousin came to me, we made burgers and talked about God 🤗!
+Aaa... and still in the morning (around 11 am so I don't know if it's such a morning 😅) I was on a bike.
+This is what I call a good day 👊!
+And today's plan is as standard as on Sunday - rest, visit, enjoy life 😉😉.